Null72X/NULL-INTERNAL/README.md

 ## ⚠ Disclaimer

-This repository is intended for educational and research purposes only.
+This repository is provided for educational and research purposes only.

 The author assumes no responsibility for misuse, damages, account restrictions, or violations of third-party software agreements resulting from the use of this project.